 Projects can only be submitted as either an Individual Project or as part of a Cluster Application.

-A single, jointly prepared application, for either a Cluster Application or Individual PhD Project, must be submitted using the appropriate application form(s), in English, to Dr Mark Gregory (email@example.com) by Monday 23rd November 2020 (5:00pm AEDT).
+A single, jointly prepared application for either a Cluster Application or Individual PhD Project must be submitted using the appropriate application form(s), in English to Tak Koguchi (Tak.email@example.com) by Monday 16 August 2021 5:00PM EDT - Toronto time.

 The University of Melbourne